adiluexe/learning/README.md

-# learning
+# { progress }

-A repository documenting my learning journey and progress in programming.
-It includes a list of courses, exercises, and relevant resources I’m exploring to build fundamental skills and achieve my goals in programming (and life).
+This repository documents my ongoing journey to learn programming and other related skills.
+It keeps track of courses, exercises, and resources I'm exploring to build foundational knowledge and achieve my goals _:3_.

-## Core Skills
+## Core

 ### Web Development